 Later, Chusa wryly added this tale to the painting itself in his unique 'Chusache' script (fig. 8).

-About 10% of all flowering plants species are orchids, with somewhere between 20,000 and 30,000 species and over 70,000 hybrids and cultivars.
+Around 10% of all flowering plants species are now known to be orchids, with somewhere between 20,000 and 30,000 species and over 70,000 hybrids and cultivars.
 Scientists are currently in the process of mapping out the extensive evolutionary lineage of orchids and in 2017, a study published in Nature Magazine announced that an international consortium of researchers had sequenced the genome of Apostasia shenzhenica, a primitive 'Grass Orchid' whose appearance is only barely recognisable as an orchid.

 By comparing it's genome with known sequences in other species, they were able to estimate the time at which it diverged or 'split off' from other orchids.
 Their study also gives us a better idea of when the 'Most Recent Common Ancestor' (MRCA) of all orchids existed, now believed to be around 200 million years ago at the dawn of the age of the dinosaurs (figure 9).